CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step7.rst

 .. code-block::

-    Applications Documents    Library      Music        Public
-    Desktop      Downloads    Movies       Pictures
+    /home/rstudio

- (Again, your results may be slightly different depending on your operating system and how you have customized your filesystem.)
+(Again, your results may be slightly different running these commands on a different computer, depending on your operating system and how you have customized your filesystem.)

  ``ls`` prints the names of the files and directories in the current directory.
  We can make its output more comprehensible by using the ``-F`` **option**